Laufire/js-utils/ReadMe.md

 * Improve randomized tests.
 They fail due to chance.

+* Consider passing nested paths to the callbacks of collection.traverse and collection.walk.

 * Maintain key order in the results.

 * Thinks of the right way to standardize collection.keys.
 It gives string keys for array, which might or might not be preferable.